michellab/AMMo/README.md

 <img src="data/structure.png" width=500>

-The highest level is the set of command line tools that create and run an [allostery project](examples/project.md).
-The lowest level is the [allostery python library](examples/notebook.ipynb), with some default functions to run and analyse MD simulations (if even more customization is needed, [BioSimSpace](www.biosimspace.org) is recommended to set up own simulations).
+The highest level is the set of command line tools that create and run an [AMMo project](examples/project.md).
+The lowest level is the [ammo python library](examples/notebook.ipynb), with some default functions to run and analyse MD simulations (if even more customization is needed, [BioSimSpace](www.biosimspace.org) is recommended to set up own simulations).
 The [command line scrips](examples/scripts.md) simply run the functions available in the python library from the command line, allowing for easier execution and job scheduling.
 More information on how to use each of these can be found in [examples](examples).

 ### Installation

-To use `allostery`, clone this repository and run `python setup.py`.
+To use `ammo`, clone this repository and run `python setup.py`.

 ### Requirements